CFPB opens federal complaint system to credit report disputes

 - The improper, and potentially illegal, use of a consumer's credit report.

 - Problems with obtaining a federally guaranteed free annual copy of a credit report.

-Issues with the bureaus' credit monitoring or identity protection services.
+- Issues with the bureaus' credit monitoring or identity protection services.

 - Problems with canceling or closing an account with the credit bureaus -- or with being harassed by unwanted marketing or advertising campaigns.

 to submit your complaints